SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/4-linkedin-education-badge.md

 ![Education Section](image-1.png)

-## 3. Fill in Skills Union's Cloud Engineering Bootcamp course details
+## 3. Fill in Skills Union's Cloud Engineering Program course details

 1. **Notify network**
    - On
 2. **School**
    - Skills Union
 3. **Degree**
-   - Cloud Engineering Bootcamp
+   - Cloud Engineering
 4. **Start Date**
-   - The month you enrolled in the Cloud Engineering Bootcamp
+   - The month you enrolled in the Cloud Engineering Program
 5. **End Date**
-   - The month you graduated from the Cloud Engineering Bootcamp
+   - The month you graduated from the Cloud Engineering Program
 6. **Description**
    - Comprehensive training in cloud architecture, AWS services, and DevOps practices.